scaleway/ultraviolet/packages/illustrations/README.md

 const App = () => <DynamicIllustration name="success">
 ```

+## Making changes
+The entire process of adding, deleting or editing an asset is automated.
+The imports and exports are handled automatically by `@utils/illustrations/uploadIllustrations.js`.

+When a file from the package is edited in a pull request, the aforementioned script runs and updates every `index.ts` to ensure the imports and exports match the names of the folders and files located in `assets/`.
+It is only possible edit  (add, delete or replace some assets) the assets to the `assets/` folder.
+Any changes made directly to one of the `index.ts` file will be overriden by an automatic commit.

-## Adding an asset
+### Adding an asset
-The whole process is automatic.
 Simply add the assets you want to include in the package to the correct folder in `assets/` and create a pull request.
 Once the pull request is approved and the branch is merged, the illustrations will be added to an S3 bucket and exported in the package automatically.

-## Deleting an asset
+### Deleting an asset
 It is possible to delete an asset.
+To do so, simply delete its folder.
 However, the asset will still be present in the S3 bucket and can be used by directly importing the link from the S3 bucket.

-## Editing an asset
+### Editing an asset
 - If an asset is renamed, the old version will remain on the bucket but will not be exported in ultraviolet.
+Make sure to correctly rename the assets' name as well as their directory.
 - If an asset is modified, without changing its name, it will replace the old version on the bucket, which will not be available anymore.
 ## Documentation